 Bells

-in the Roman Tower
+Roman Tower

 The six historic bells in the northern Roman Tower